KaiserWerk/CertMaker/docs/security.md

 *CertMaker* currently uses ECDSA for private key generation.
 That goes for the root private key as well.

-I consider adding a system setting so you can switch the algorith via web UI, possible algorithms will be RSA, ECDSA and ED25519.
+I consider adding a system setting so you can switch the algorithm via web UI, possible algorithms would be RSA, ECDSA and ED25519.